HeroesToolChest/HeroesDataParser/README.md

 ### localized-text export
 ```
 DESCRIPTION:
-Copy over or extract gamestrings from a data file
+Copy over or extract gamestrings from a data file to a gamestrings file

 USAGE:
     heroesdataparser localized-text export <data-file-path> <extract-type> [OPTIONS]